Matrix Organizational Structure: Everything You Need to Know

 How to Overcome the Disadvantages of a Matrix Organization Structure

-Cooperation must be of utmost important between the functional and project manager, in order to avoid conflict and confusion.
+Cooperation must be of utmost importance between the functional and project manager, in order to avoid conflict and confusion.
 In addition, strong and well-defined communication between all management and employees is critical.
-In addition, gaining support from all stakeholders.
+Along with, gaining support from all stakeholders.
 Employees must receive the vision, goals, and objectives from these managers.
 Power and authority must be evenly balanced between the functional and project manager.
 Conflict must be privately and quickly resolved between the functional and project manager.
 Documentation and clear communication serve to avoid confusion about responsibilities and roles.
-Conflict resolution tips can be found here.

 Type of Matrix Organization Structure